A warm greeting from here.

 [This answer will be updated every time if I worked on something new.
 So, A[Year, Month] means the updated time that I had answered this question.
 If your interest matches with any one of the answers then, find the related articles at archive page.]

 A[2017, April].
-Well, nowadays I’m working on Causal Dynamical Triangulation which is one of the candidate of Quantum Gravity under the supervision of Dr. Jonah Maxwell Miller and Prof. Dr. Udayaraj Khanal.
+Well, nowadays I’m working on Causal Dynamical Triangulations which is one of the candidates of Quantum Gravity under the supervision of Dr. Jonah Maxwell Miller and Prof. Dr. Udayaraj Khanal.

 Under the guidance of Dr. Jonah Maxwell Miller and Prof. Dr. Narayan Prasad Adhikari, I have finished Ising 2D model in the sense that, I learned some basics of Monte Carlo Simulation and achieved results that were comparable with Onsager’s solution.